lbain/lucybain/source/blog/2017/01-29-js-promises-errors-a-plus-vs-deferreds.html.md

 Yes, I like the syntax too.
 It makes it really clear what error we’re catching, and looking back over the chain you can check where it might have come from.

+However, since errors thrown in a Promise don’t bubble up to the window you have to `catch` errors everywhere.
+You aren’t guaranteed that an error like `undefined is not a function`.
+As my co-worker put it, with Promises you “have to expect the unexpected everywhere.”
+All these `catch`es can also get messy and complicated.

 ### jQuery’s Deferred

 On the other hand, an error thrown in a Deferred *will* bubble up to the window and can be caught along the way.
 Which means we can rewrite our previous example to catch the error: